yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.2.0.1 =
+- Fixed an issue where the confirmation page is not displayed in certain conditions.

 = 1.2 =
 - Added the {workflow_timeline} merge tag to display a basic timeline with very simple formatting.
 - Added the display fields setting to the Approval and User Input steps.